 Are you planning your next trip to Italy?
 Then let me tell you that, if you’re an art lover, you can’t miss the mosaics of Ravenna.
 This small city in the northeast of the country is maybe not as well known as other Italian destinations, but it will definitely be a nice surprise.

-Ravenna may not appear in everyone’s Italy wish list like like Venice or Rome, but it’s well worth a visit during your Italian holiday.
-You can think of it as a little shrine that you didn’t know existed, that unveils incredibly precious jewels when you open it.
+Ravenna may not appear on everyone’s Italy wish list like like Venice or Rome, but it’s well worth a visit during your Italian holiday.
+You can think of it as a hidden gem that you didn’t know existed, that unveils incredibly precious jewels when you open it.

-What are these precious jewels you may ask.
-Well, let me tell you – Ravenna’s Byzantine mosaics are surely the most sparkling – they are so spectacular and valuable that they were recognised as World Heritage by UNESCO in 1996.
+What are these precious jewels, you may ask.
+Well, let me tell you – Ravenna’s Byzantine mosaics are surely the most sparkling – they are so spectacular and valuable that they were recognized as World Heritage by UNESCO in 1996.